 - Develop the skills and knowledge to successfully study at Level 4

 - Learn about the basic theories and concepts relating to healthcare

 - Be taught by a multi-disciplinary programme team with experience in a range of professional health care settings

 All about the course

-The Health Care Foundation Year, will provide a solid foundation and potential pathway into one of our degree programmes such as BSc Nursing (Adult).
+The Health Care Foundation Year will provide a solid foundation and pathway into one of our degree programmes such as BSc Nursing (Children and Young People's).
 The key areas of study will be effective communication and study skills and you will be introduced to basic theories and concepts within disciplines.

 On this course, you will develop: